 - What should be your ideal conversion rate?

 - What are the other metrics linked to the conversion rate (that you must track)?

 What is conversion rate?

 The conversion rate can be defined as the percentage of visitors who completed a particular action on your website.
-It can be signing up to your newsletter, filling out a form or completing a purchase.
+It can be signing up for your newsletter, filling out a form, or completing a purchase.
 The conversion rate metric points to the success of your site.
 It goes without saying that a higher conversion rate leads to higher revenue or sales.

 The one vital aspect that leads to a higher conversion rate is the landing pages of your site.
 This is the very first page that your prospects see.
 You may have different landing pages for different segments of prospects.
 So it is very important to test out different versions of the same landing page (A/B test) and find out which version performs the best.
 If you can do this test for all the different landing pages, you can maximize your lead generation and increase conversion rate.

 A low conversion rate tells you that you are either failing to draw in your target audience or your site’s content is of low quality.
 Either the content is not well written or not providing the answers that your prospects are looking for on your site.
 If you find a sudden dip in conversion, then it is a tell-tale sign of a problem on your site that you must address immediately.
 It could be a broken link or a failed redirection or even slow load time.